TN 226 (10-22)

 • Last three characters - branch code, optional ('XXX' for primary office) (letters and digits).

-If you are working on an initial award, you must update ITS.gov using the bank account information prior to processing the award to ensure that the beneficiary receives his or her payment.
-If the complete bank account information is not in ITS.gov when the payment processes, the payment rejects and returns to SSA.
+You must update ITS.gov using the bank account information prior to processing an initial award to ensure that the beneficiary receives payment.
+If the complete bank account information is not in ITS.gov when the payment processes, the payment rejects and returns to our agency.

-3. Adding or updating bank data using SSA systems
+3. Add or update bank data using SSA systems

 1